cu-library/ares-summon-item-search/README.md

 ## Installation

-Use `movefiles.cmd` to move the javascript and css files to the Ares webroot.
-You can also do this manually.
+If Ares' webroot is at `C:\inetpub\wwwroot\ares`, then you can use `movefiles.cmd` to move js and css files to the correct locations.
+To do so, right click on `movefiles.cmd` and select "Run as administrator..."

+You can also copy the two files manually.
+Copy `evocator.js` to the js folder.
+Copy `evocator.css` to the css folder.

 Add this to the head of IRFArticle.html:
 ```html